I was exhausted and trying to wrangle 4 little bodies through a bedtime routine.

 And I’m guessing it’s real for you, too.
 Bedtime can feel like an elaborate and exhausting production that leaves us crumpled messes with only enough energy to sit in front of the TV.

-However, these simple tips will make it easier to create a quick and easy bedtime routine for your kids.
+These simple tips will make it easier to create a quick and easy bedtime routine for your kids.
+Here’s what has made all the difference in our home:

 Making sure your kids are getting enough sleep will ensure that they are not TOO tired at bedtime (which makes the bedtime routine miserable and drawn out) and that they are well-rested and happy in the mornings.